SVCE-ACM/A-December-of-Algorithms/README.md

 ### **December 18 - How Secure is your Password?**
   - **Problem**
     - Brute Force Attack is the most widely known password cracking method.
 This attack simply tries to use every possible ASCII printable characters (character code 32-126) combination as a password.
 Though brute forcing can be a little exhaustive, the likelihood of a password being cracked is made certain.
-    - The problem is to find the approximate time that will be take to crack a given password using Brute Force Attack.
+    - The problem is to use the length of the string to find the maximum time that will be taken by a system to crack a given password using Brute Force Attack.
 The larger the time, the stronger the password is.
     - Assume **500,000** passwords can be tested per second.
+    - `Note:` That while this is a pretty cool concept, in the real world you don't really have the liberty of attempting so many different passwords on a website.
+You might have noticed that if you enter a wrong password enough times you may be locked out of your account.
+Instead hackers obtain `hashes` from data breaches.
+When they attempt to brute-force a password, they first hash it using the same algorithm that was used on the original password.
+They then compare each generated hash with a hashed password to see if they match.

+  - **Optional Task**
     - `Optional #1:` Perform a check for dictionary attack before checking for brute-force by directly comparing the input password with each password in the **.txt** file in the reference.
     - `Optional #2:` To make their password tougher to crack, people often substitute letters with numbers.
 O becomes 0 for example.
 Think of other such replacements.
 Strengthen your dictionary attack by implementing a way to substitute these letters.
-    - `Note:` That while this is a pretty cool concept, in the real world you don't really have the liberty of attempting so many different passwords on a website.
-You might have noticed that if you enter a wrong password enough times you may be locked out of your account.
-Instead hackers obtain `hashes` from data breaches.
-When they attempt to brute-force a password, they first hash it using the same algorithm that was used on the original password.
-They then compare each generated hash with a hashed password to see if they match.
+    - `Optional #3:` Find the most approximate time that will be taken to brute-force a password provided that the order of brute-forcing is the ASCII Codes.

   - **Examples**
     ```
+    Enter Password: h3lL0
+    Maximum time taken to brute-force: 13326.48 sceonds
+    ```
+    ```
     Enter Password: abc
-    Time Taken to brute (approx.): Instantly
+    Maximum time Taken to brute-force: Instantly
     ```
     ```
+    Enter Password: abc
+    Time Taken to brute-force (approx.): Instantly
+    ```
+    ```
     Enter Password: h3lL0
-    Time Taken to brute (approx.): 4374.26 sceonds
+    Time Taken to brute-force (approx.): 4374.26 sceonds
     ```